 Many people feel it is worth having more financial protection than the bare minimum specified by your state regulations.
 Decide how much coverage you want and can afford when you buy your SUV.

-Luxury SUVs will cost more to insure than other types of SUV.
-Having expensive add-ons like high end rims, audio gear, plush fabrics and the like can add to your annual insurance premiums.
-Small SUVs will generally be cheaper to insure tan larger ones.
+Luxury SUVs will cost more to insure than other types of SUVs.
+Having expensive add-ons like high-end rims, audio gear, plush fabrics, and the like can add to your annual insurance premiums.
+Small SUVs will generally be cheaper to insure than larger ones.
 Keep in mind what your state requires and what your pocket allows when it comes to insurance.

 If you have no accidents or serious moving violations like DUI or reckless driving on your record you will almost certainly pay less money for your SUV car insurance.
 Being a safe driver can save you hundreds of dollars.
 If you have good credit, you will be seen as a better risk and will consequentially pay less for your coverage.
 You can save money if you have more than one car to insure and bundle your coverage together.

 Finally, the best way to get SUV insurance rates is to get free quotes from a variety of carriers.
 Quotes are non-binding so there’s no reason to not shop around.
 Insurance rates vary from carrier to carrier and you will save money by making insurance companies compete for your business.
 Try our free online tool at General.com to get multiple quotes easily and quickly.
 We’ll help you save money on your insurance.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.